alphagov/government-service-design-manual/agile/whatagilelookslike.md

 ##Bad smells

 ![Do go here!](http://farm9.staticflickr.com/8424/7503675672_72ff8a1fa9.jpg)

 Teams new to agile should be wary of these familiar situations and reactions to doing things differently.
 They have a bad smell about them and undermine your project and its chances of success.

 >* *Your team is not full time*.
-If your core team of prodcut manager, scrum master, and key members of your multi-disciplinary team are not on the project full-time and spread over many projects then expect diffuculties.
+If your core team of prodcut manager, scrum master, and key members of your multi-disciplinary team are not on the project full-time and spread over many projects then expect difficulties.
 The team is the unit of delivery and you need focus.
 Push back on managers and stakeholders if this is happening.

 >* *You don't have a dedicated team area*.
 Your team should be sat together, preferably in your own room, with space on the walls to draw ideas and stick up cards and post-its.
 As the project gets going, consciously 'hack the environment' to create a working environment conducive to team working.
 You might upset a few people and challenge some long-standing working practices.
 But this is so, so important, and really should not be a big ask.